-Applicants to doctoral and master's programs who have not completed a BS or BA bachelor degree, an Associate of Science, or an Associate of Arts must demonstrate completion of 15 units of General Education classes contained within the 90 semester/135 quarter credits required for admission.
-An additional 15 units of general education must be completed prior to term five of the master's or doctoral programs.
+Applicants to doctoral and master's programs who have not completed a BS or BA bachelor degree, an Associate of Science, or an Associate of Arts must demonstrate completion of 15 units of General Education classes contained within the 60 semester/90 quarter credits required for admission.
+An additional 15 units of general education must be completed prior to term five of the master's program.